Skip to main content

 Understanding AddAllowedToAct:

-When we configured RBCD, we added wsilva to this attribute on DC$.
+After configuring RBCD, wsilva was added to this attribute on DC$.
 This means:

 • wsilva can now request service tickets on behalf of other users for services running as DC$